dynamic/silverstripe-docker-compose/README.md

 The specified folder does not need to be fully specified.
 If a docker-compose has a folder of `foobar`, `dock ssh foo` will find it.
 The user is purely optional and will default to root (what docker uses).
 For the default decker-compose file generated it is recommended to use the use `1000` for sspaks.

+### dock test
+`dock test <folder> [<arguments>]` will run phpunit tests in a web container.
+The specified folder does not need to be fully specified.
+If a docker-compose has a folder of `foobar`, `dock test foo` will find it.
+The arguments are purely optional and will be passed directly to phpunit.
+To run a single test use `--filter <class or method>`.
+For a test suite use `--testsuite <suite>`.
+Any arguments that phpunit can take can be used in the arguments.

 ### dock halt
 `dock halt [<folder>]` or `dock stop [<folder>]` will stop a docker-compose in a specified folder.
 If no folder is specified all containers will be stopped.